AndrewTweddle/Super15FantasyLeague2012/README.md

 * parse the outputs
 * generate a text file of team selections to copy and paste back into the spreadsheet

-After each round of the Super 15 competition I captured the results into the spreadsheet and this updated my statistical model for the next round.
+After each round of the Super 15 competition:
+* I  captured certain results into the spreadsheet.
+* I wrote a script which scraped the latest scores for all players from the Fantasy League web site (using a very hairy regular expression) and pasted this data into the spreadsheet.
+* I re-ran the Excel calculations (switched off by default otherwise they would take a minute to run each time a cell was changed!).
+* This would update my statistical model for the coming rounds.

 ## What did I do differently in 2012?